Hippeastrum reticulatum: Distribution and habitat

 From Argentina to Brazil, growing in wet sandy soil.
 In Brazil they are found under Mussununga forest whose smaller canopy allows more light to reach the forest floor.

 Ecology

 Hippeastrum reticulatum blooms in late summer to autumn, with an active growing season of autumn to early winter, and requires a semi-dormant period of 4–6 weeks during late winter and early spring.
 The species is unusual amongst Hippeastrum, in being self-fertile.

+Conservation

+It is vulnerable to local extinction.